maths/moodle-qtype_stack/doc/en/Topics/Authoring_GeoGebra.md

 At this point you should have a working, minimal STACK question.
 So save and preview the question.

 1. Confirm the GeoGebra worksheet shows in the question and points \(A\) and \(B\) are visible to move.
-2. Confirm as you move the points that the gradient is placed into input `ans1`
+2. Confirm as you move the points that the gradient is placed into input `ans1`, which at this point you can see.

 ## 4. Remember the positions of points \(A\) and \(B\)

 While the question sets and watches values inside the applet, we also need to _remember_ the positions of \(A\) and \(B\) so these are retained when the page reloads (after check, or navigation).

-You still need an input in the question to store these values.
+You still need an input in the question to store any values you want to remember.
 The only way STACK can store "state" is through inputs.
 This input _must_ be of type "string" (because we store these values as a JSON-string internally).

 We need to add in a new input `[[input:remember]][[validation:remember]]` at the end of the question text.
 Verify the question text and update the form, to set up this new input as follows.

-1. The `remember` input _must_ be of type string, and can not be used to calculate values in STACK feedback.
+1. The `remember` input _must_ be of type string.
 2. For the "model answer" use the empty string `""`.
 3. We don't want to show the model answer of "remember" as part of the teacher's final answer (if available during the quiz) so [hide the input](../Authoring/Inputs.md#extra_option_hideanswer) from students with the STACK "extra option" `hideanswer` in the "remember" input.
+4. Values in _remember_ are not available to the PRT and can not be used to calculate values in STACK feedback.

 ## 5. Polish and tidy the question.

-Once you have the question working, you can create random versions, add a worked solution and so on.
+Once you have the question working, you can add better feedback, add a worked solution, create random versions, and so on.
 For example you could choose

 ```
     m:rand_with_step(2,3,1);
     c:rand_with_step(2,3,1);
 ```

 Then add in an answer note such as `\[ y={@m*x+c@} \]`.
+[Authoring quick start 4](../AbInitio/Authoring_quick_start_4.md) provides advice on randomisation.

+You could also have an additional algebraic input asking the student to find the equation of their line.
+At this point there are lots of options for combining a geometric diagram within a larger question.

-You should hide the inputs with CSS, e.g. `<p style="display:none">...</p>`.
+You should hide the inputs from students with CSS after testing, e.g. `<p style="display:none">...</p>`.

 For reference the full question text should now be